 5. AM is something that works in practice, it isn’t an academic theory.
 The goal of AM is to describe techniques for modeling systems in an effective manner, one that is both efficient and sufficient for the task at hand.
 These techniques have been examined and discussed by several thousand modeling practitioners.

 6. AM is not a silver bullet.
 Agile modeling is an effective technique for improving the software development efforts of many professionals.
 That’s it, nothing more.
 It isn’t magic snake oil that will solve all of your development problems.
-If you work hard; if you stay focused; if you take AM’s values, principles, and practices to heart; then you will likely improve your effectiveness as a developer.
+If you work hard; stay focused; and take AM’s values, principles, and practices to heart; then you will likely improve your effectiveness as a developer.

 7. AM is for the average developer, but is not a replacement for competent people.
 AM’s values, principles, and practices are straightforward, many of which you have likely been following or wish you had been following for years.
 You don’t have to walk on water to be able to apply AM’s techniques, but you do need to have basic software development skills.
 The hardest thing about AM is that it prods you to learn a wide range of modeling techniques, a long and continuing activity.
 Learning to model can seem difficult at first, and it is, but you can do it you choose to learn a technique at a time.
 Having said that, the best developers are generalizing specialists.